vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 ## Extract possible contaminants and tag switching normalisation

-We used decontam package in R to identify and extract blank contaminants using the negative controls.
+We used decontam package in R to identify and extract contaminants using the DNA concentration of the samples and the negative controls.

 **Citation:**  Davis NM, Proctor D, Holmes SP, Relman DA, Callahan BJ (2017).
 “Simple statistical identification and removal of contaminant sequences in marker-gene and metagenomics data.” bioRxiv, 221499. https://doi.org/10.1101/221499